ImShyMike/LED-Matrix-Display/README.md

 This project was made for the [neon YSWS](https://github.com/hackclub/neon) and allows you to display up to 3 data points from an API.
 It's highly customizable and can be tweaked to show many things.

+## Try it out

+You can run it without having an actual LED Matrix by going over to: <https://neon.hackclub.dev/open?author=ImShyMike&repo=LED-Matrix-Display> (you need to change the `api_url` to get actual data)

 ## Demo Image

 ![Demo Image](./matrix_image.png)